Experts urge FG to intervene, create conducive environment for tech – The Sun Nigeria

-Experts in the Nigerian technology ecosystem have emphasised the need for government interventions in creating the right atmosphere for technology to thrive, especially through common sense regulations that do not stifle innovation.
+Experts have emphasised the need for government’s interventions in creating the right atmosphere for technology to thrive, especially through common sense regulations that do not stifle innovation.

+The experts, who spoke at a panel session on “The impact of emerging

 Speaking at the session moderated by partner at the law firm of Johnson and Wilner LLP, Rotimi Ogunyemi, the panellists, who recognised technology as a means for social and economic development, shed light on some salient issues around digital technology from a social, business and regulatory standpoint.

-Among the issues highlighted include the cost of digital transformation and the need to close the digital gap between the haves and the have-nots, develop the relevant infrastructure that supports digital transformation in Nigeria, as well as build the nexus between technology and government’s role in society.
+Issues highlighted included the cost of digital transformation and the need to close the digital gap between the haves and the have-nots, develop the relevant infrastructure that supports digital transformation in Nigeria, as well as build the nexus between technology and government’s role in society.

 The panelists also gave insight into the time value in tech and the feasibility (or otherwise) of removing middle players in payment transactions; the role of digital tech in healthcare delivery and the need to return to basics with regard to competence in personnel (investing in the people who manage the relevant technology); and the tension between the need to use tech more effectively and the equally vital need to ‘save’ human jobs from being taken over by tech.